 (Hotel Sacher, home to the Sachertorte and one-time home to Holly Martins)

 Martins later takes a room at Hotel Sacher, initially paid for by the military police.
-If you want to stay there today, you may have to fork out a little more cash: the Sacher has five-star status.
+If you want to stay there today, you may have to fork out a little more cash given its five-star status.

 In the scenes of the lobby, a view through the hotel entrance shows the stone arches of the state opera house opposite.

 At the hotel, Martins receives a call from Baron Kurtz, who he agrees to meet at Café Mozart.

 (We see the Capuchin church in the background of the café scene)

 As Kurtz and Martins sit outdoors, you can spot the Capuchin church off to the left (home to the Kapuzinergruft or Imperial crypt).